 Vulnerable Adult A person who is aged 18 years of age or over is defined as vulnerable if they are at risk of harm, abuse or manipulation (including radicalisation) as a result of either their social or personal situation.
-Harm Harm can be caused in a number of ways and take different forms, including: • Sexual - for example, trying to get someone to take part in sexual activity by using force, threats or bullying.
+Harm Harm can be caused in a number of ways and take different forms, including: • Sexual abuse - for example, trying to get someone to take part in sexual activity by using force, threats or bullying.
 Sexual activity requires both consent to be given and also an understanding of what is being consented to.
-'Grooming' occurs when a person uses an emotional bond to gain the trust of a child or vulnerable adult in order to sexually abuse or exploit them, or to trade them (trafficking) Sexual harassment - unwanted behaviour of a sexual nature which: violates a person's dignity, makes them feel intimidated, degraded or humiliated Radicalisation - the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups Neglect - for example, not caring for yourself or someone you are responsible for.
-This could include not washing regularly, not eating, or having unsafe living conditions Physical - for example, hitting another person or deliberately cutting yourself Page 4 of 21 Psychological - for example, saying things which could hurt someone else or which could make them feel vulnerable, alone or isolated.
+'Grooming' occurs when a person uses an emotional bond to gain the trust of a child or vulnerable adult in order to sexually abuse or exploit them, or to trade them (trafficking) • Radicalisation - the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups • Neglect - for example, not caring for yourself or someone you are responsible for.
+This could include not washing regularly, not eating, or having unsafe living conditions Physical abuse - for example, hitting another person or deliberately cutting yourself • Psychological abuse - for example, saying things which could hurt someone else or which could make them feel vulnerable, alone or isolated.
 Making threats, trying to control another person, or humiliating someone can be psychological harm.
 Psychological harm can include bullying in person or online, including 'revenge porn'.

+Owner: Senior Safeguarding Officer

+Issued: September 2023

+Version: 6.0

-Financial - for example, unreasonable or excessive borrowing or stealing money or other items.
+Financial abuse - for example, unreasonable or excessive borrowing or stealing money or other items.
 Also, trying to pressure someone else into giving you money or other items because they feel sorry for you.

-3. Safeguarding apprentices, students and staff Kaplan will:
+3. Safeguarding learners and staff

+Kaplan will: